william-dawson/greedy_conformer/ReadMe.md

 of energy, RMSD, and maximum deviation of a given atom.

-This code depends on the following packages: openbabel (with python bindings), tqdm, and pyyaml.
+This code depends on the following packages: openbabel (with python bindings), tqdm, numpy, and pyyaml.
 All of these can be installed with pip.

 ## Usage